-This 10 Hour Slow Cooker Clean Eating Pork Roast can feed an army and it cooks while you work all day!
+This Slow Cooker Pork Roast can feed an army and it cooks while you work all day!

 I love family meals.
 There is something about that moment when you first start to gather around the table.
 The tension of the day breaks a little, stories are shared, jokes are told, and everyone starts to catch up with everyone else and the hectic schedule they keep.
 It’s a marvelous time of day.

 But it also helps when the focal point on the table is impressive.
 Compliments find their way to the chef’s ears and the person responsible for nourishing the family with good, healthy food gets a well deserved pat on the back.
 Yep, breaking bread, or in the case… roast, with the family is an age old tradition that every family should be hanging onto for dear life.
 It truly does connect you to those you love.

 This was the first time I made a roast, much less a 10 Hour Slow Cooker Clean Eating Pork Roast, and I have to say that I even impressed myself a little.
 It was delicious, tender and there were plenty of leftovers for pulled pork sandwiches the next day.
 And the best part is that it takes only minutes to prep and 10 long hours to cook.
 That’s an entire work day!
 Prep this the night before in the crock, store it in the fridge over night, then pop it in the cooker as you walk out the door.
 You’ll come home to fabulous aromas and a darn good reason to get everybody to the table.

 SLOW COOKER PORK ROAST RECIPE: